-- To learn about the importance of using program evaluation data to improve program outcomes for school-age children and families.
+- To learn about the importance of using program evaluation data to improve program outcomes for infants, toddlers, and families.

 - To reflect on what it means to work towards continuous program quality improvement.

-Throughout this course, you have learned about what program management means for a school-age staff member.
+Throughout this course, you have learned about what program management means for an infant-toddler caregiver.
 You have learned about the roles and responsibilities you assume on a day-to-day basis, the importance of collaborating with others, the importance of establishing and nurturing partnerships with families, and the significance of program management for program quality.
-Working with school-age children and their families means that you will have impressionable minds watching, listening, and learning from you.
+Working with infants and toddlers and their families means that you will have very young, impressionable minds watching, listening, and learning from you.
 It means that you will interact with family members who should be your partners along the way.
 And it means that you will work with colleagues to strive for high-quality care.

 Throughout this process, how will you be able to know whether you are indeed providing high-quality care and excellent services for children and families in your care?
-How are you currently determining whether you are doing a good job with school-age children in your care?
+How are you currently determining whether you are doing a good job with infants and toddlers in your care?
 Answers to these questions are what program evaluation is all about.